 To read this blog you must understand JavaScript first.
-If you are beginner and yet don’t know JavaScript you can explore other JavaScript blogs on our website.
+If you are a beginner and yet don’t know JavaScript you can explore other JavaScript blogs on our website.
 TypeScript is a superset of JavaScript, which means it includes all the features of JavaScript and extends it with static typing.
-Static typing allows you to define the types of variables, function parameters, and return values explicitly, which helps catch errors early in the development process and enhances code quality.
-Let’s compare some examples in TypeScript with their equivalent JavaScript code to illustrate the differences.
+Static typing allows you to define the types of variables and function parameters, and return values explicitly, which helps catch errors early in the development process and enhances code quality.

 Setting up typescript development environment

-Before getting started with TypeScript make sure you have development environment set up for it.
+Before getting started with TypeScript make sure you have a development environment set up for it.
 First install Node and Vs Code Editor.
+You can install and manage node versions using nvm .
 Once installed follow along with me.
 Run the following code to create a starter project My-typescript-project

 mkdir My-typescript-project